espruino/EspruinoDocs/info/Espruino Kits.md

 | [[WIZnet]] W550io Ethernet        |             |                |  1               |
 | [[KeyPad]]                        |             |                |  1               |

+### Starter Kit tutorials

+These are suitable for the Ultimate Toy Kit, as well as the Geek Kit (if you own breadboard and Jumper Wires).

+* APPEND_USES: PicoStarterKit

+There are plenty of other [[Tutorials]] that can be used with the Pico, but those above deal with exactly the contents of the Starter Kit.

 Original Espruino KickStarter
 -------------------------